Struct gtk::FileChooserDialog [−][src]

 Note that old versions of the file chooser’s documentation suggested

-using FileChooserExt::set_current_folder()
+using FileChooserExt::set_current_folder() in various

 situations, with the intention of letting the application